Lake Hartwell Dock Permits: The Army Corps System Explained

 Before purchasing, verify the shoreline allocation zone for the specific property by visiting the Corps' Hartwell Allocation Maps, available through the USACE Savannah District website, or by contacting the Hartwell Project Office directly.
 A property being marketed as lakefront with a dock may be in a zone where that dock cannot legally be re-permitted for a new owner.
 The Corps encourages prospective buyers to visit their office with property details before purchasing — this is unusual advice from a federal agency and reflects that they have seen enough post-purchase permit disputes to proactively recommend pre-purchase research.

-This is exactly the kind of research a local specialist navigates with you
+This is exactly the stuff a Lake Hartwell specialist helps you navigate.
+Want an introduction?

 Within the residential development shoreline allocation zones, private individual docks are permittable subject to current design standards.
 Key specifications under the Hartwell SMP: